andyatkinson/blog/_posts/2014-05-10-getting-started-with-go.md

 ##### Gournay

-Gournay is the web app I made, a URL shrinker.
+Gournay is a simple web app that shrinks URLs, written in Go.
 The [source is on github](https://github.com/andyatkinson/gournay) and the app is deployed at [gournay.herokuapp.com](http://gournay.herokuapp.com/).
 Gournay depends on the `pq` package to connect to a postgres database, and uses `godep` to manage its dependencies.

 Gournay takes a long url like `http://www.npr.org/2014/05/17/313142425/a-worldwide-voyage-to-prove-stars-wind-and-waves-are-enough` and makes a short hash from it.
 The URL and hash are stored in a database table.
 If the hash is posted back at gournay, the user is redirected to the original URL.